spicyjack/public/notes/adobe_acrobat_pro.md

   - "Select" tool: `v`

 Showing dialogs/controls
-- Show the properties of a form element: `⌘ - E`
+- Show the "mini" properties dialog of a form element: `⌘ - E`
+- Show the full properties dialog of a form element: `⌘ - ⏎ `
 - Show the ruler: `⌘ - R`

 Navigating Task Panes